scwuaptx/Pwngdb/README.md

 + `fmtarg` : Calculate the index of format string
 	+ You need to stop on printf which has vulnerability.
 + `force` : Calculate the nb in the house of force.
-+ `heapinfo` : Print some infomation of heap
++ `heapinfo` : Print some information of heap
 	+ heapinfo (Address of arena)
 	+ default is the arena of current thread
-	+ If tcache is enable, it would show infomation of tcache entry
+	+ If tcache is enable, it would show information of tcache entry
-+ `heapinfoall` : Print some infomation of heap (all threads)
++ `heapinfoall` : Print some information of heap (all threads)
-+ `arenainfo` : Print some infomation of all arena
++ `arenainfo` : Print some information of all arena
-+ `chunkinfo`: Print the infomation of chunk
++ `chunkinfo`: Print the information of chunk
     + chunkinfo (Address of victim)
-+ `chunkptr` : Print the infomation of chunk
++ `chunkptr` : Print the information of chunk
 	+ chunkptr (Address of user ptr)
-+ `mergeinfo` : Print the infomation of merge
++ `mergeinfo` : Print the information of merge
 	+ mergeinfo (Address of victim)
-+ `printfastbin` : Print some infomation of fastbin
++ `printfastbin` : Print some information of fastbin
 + `tracemalloc on` : Trace the malloc and free and detect some error .
 	+ You need to run the process first than `tracemalloc on`, it will record all of the malloc and free.
-	+ You can set the `DEBUG` in pwngdb.py , than it will print all of the malloc and free infomation such as the screeshot.
+	+ You can set the `DEBUG` in pwngdb.py , than it will print all of the malloc and free information such as the screeshot.
 + `parseheap` : Parse heap layout
 + `magic` : Print useful variable and function in glibc
 + `fp` : show FILE structure